Open-flavor strong decays of open-charm and open-bottom mesons in the $^3P_0$ model: Introduction

 \section{Introduction}

-Since the discovery in the 1970's of the $J/\Psi$ and the $\Upsilon$ resonances, heavy meson physics (including the physics of charmonia \cite{Choi:2003ue,Aaij:2013zoa}, bottomonia \cite{Aad:2011ih,Abazov:2012gh}, open-charm \cite{Aubert:2003fg,Besson:2003cp} and open-bottom \cite{Bebek:1980zd,LeeFranzini:1990gy,Abe:1998fb} mesons) has been been extensively studied, and still is a subject of intensive theoretical and experimental research \cite{Nakamura:2010zzi,Brambilla:2010cs}.
-Recently, both the charmonium and bottomonium spectra have been enriched by the discovery of new particles \cite{Nakamura:2010zzi,Brambilla:2010cs}; also the knowledge of open-charm and open-bottom mesons has improved substantially, with the experimental observation of new resonances, including the $D_0^*(2400)$ \cite{Link:2003bd,Abe:2003zm}, the $D_1(2430)^0$ \cite{Abe:2003zm} and the $B_1(5721)$ \cite{Abazov:2007vq,Aaltonen:2008aa}.
+Since the discovery of the $J/\Psi$ and $\Upsilon$ resonances in the 1970s, heavy meson physics (including the physics of charmonia \cite{Choi:2003ue,Aaij:2013zoa}, bottomonia \cite{Aad:2011ih,Abazov:2012gh}, open-charm \cite{Aubert:2003fg,Besson:2003cp} and open-bottom \cite{Bebek:1980zd,LeeFranzini:1990gy,Abe:1998fb} mesons) has been been extensively studied, and still is subject of intensive theoretical and experimental research \cite{Nakamura:2010zzi,Brambilla:2010cs}.
+Recently, both the charmonium and bottomonium spectra have been enriched by the discovery of new particles \cite{Nakamura:2010zzi,Brambilla:2010cs}; also the knowledge of open-charm and open-bottom mesons has improved substantially with the experimental observation of new resonances, including the $D_0^*(2400)$ \cite{Link:2003bd,Abe:2003zm}, $D_1(2430)^0$ \cite{Abe:2003zm} and $B_1(5721)$ \cite{Abazov:2007vq,Aaltonen:2008aa}.
+See Table \ref{tab:total-DeB}.
 The properties and quantum numbers of a large part of the newly-observed open-charm and open-bottom mesons are still not well established.
-This is why it is important to provide predictions to the experimentalists regarding their spectrum, decay modes, and so on.
+Some examples are $D_J^*(2600)$ \cite{delAmoSanchez:2010vq,Nakamura:2010zzi}, $D(2740)^0$ \cite{Nakamura:2010zzi,Aaij:2013sza} and $B_J(5970)^0$ \cite{Nakamura:2010zzi,Aaltonen:2013atp}.
+This has led to remarkable theoretical efforts to provide the experimentalists predictions for the spectrum, decay modes, and so on, and also attempts to make quark model assignments for new observed states.